ErikBongers/MathParser/README.md

   {
-  cent = x;//error: variables from outside the function are not visible within the function body (scope). cent = 100; //ok a*cent; //the last statement calculates the return value of the function.
+  cent = x;//error: variables from outside the function are not visible within the function body (scope). cent = 100; //ok a*cent; //the last statement defines the return value of the function.
   }
  cent++;//error: cent was a local variable of hundred().
 It's out of scope here. x=hundred(1+2); // = 300
 ```
 ### Constants
 Currently only PI. (also in lower case)
+[TODO]: G, C, e...

 ### Dates
 #### Concepts